CHILDHOOD AND PARENTS

 The other significant event was the addition of a new daugher in 1988.
 Like all my children, she has provided much joy and comfort.

 My first full-time job was at Ursuline College in Ohio—big mistake—both Ohio and the college.
-I rose to become chair of the philosophy department and had an office that overlooked the campus lake, but I still couldn’t wait to get out of Cleveland—the weather there is horrific!
-(But I did have some memorable students there—Wendy, Darcy, Michelle, Judy, Donna, Mary, Nancy, Merideth, I remember you all.)
+I rose to become chair of the philosophy department and had an office that overlooked the campus lake, but I still wanted out of Cleveland—the weather there is horrific!
+Yet I did had some good students there, many of whom I recall fondly to this day.

 The view from my first office.